neuralvis/elpa-mirror/stable-melpa/dimmer-readme.txt

 Please submit pull requests with configurations for other packages!

 Customization:

+`dimmer-adjustment-mode` controls what aspect of the color scheme is adjusted when dimming.
+Choices are :foreground (default), :background, or :both.

 `dimmer-fraction` controls the degree to which buffers are dimmed.
 Range is 0.0 - 1.0, and default is 0.20.
 Increase value if you